CyberReboot/vcontrol/README.md

 **A note on passwords**

-The optional argument `--vmwarevsphere-password` is optional, and if it is omitted, the cli will prompt for a password.
+The optional argument `--vmwarevsphere-password` is optional (`--openstack-password` if using Openstack), and if it is omitted, the cli will prompt for a password.
 Whether or not the optional argument is present, passwords must:
 * escape any special characters (e.g. pass?word -> pass\?word) with the exception of single quotes('), which are treated as literal without escaping
 * contain no spaces